 6. If fewer than three officials are able to supervise the game, due to injury or for any other reason.

 7. If weather conditions become hazardous to players, officials or spectators.

 8. If the behaviour of any person is prejudicial to the orderly conduct of the game.

 9. For any other reason which poses a hazard to player, official or spectator safety.

 10. For any other contingency not covered by the rules.

 c.
 The referee shall wait for a reasonable time to permit the problem(s) to be rectified.
 However, if it becomes clear that the game cannot continue, the referee shall abandon the game and notify game management.

 d.
 The referee shall abandon the game if it is not resumed within 60 minutes (or a specified longer period agreed unanimously by both head coaches and the referee).

-ARTICLE 9.
-The referee shall make a report to BAFA of all cancellations and abandonments and all delays and suspensions of more than five minutes duration.
+ARTICLE 9. a.
+The referee shall make a report to BAFA of all forfeits, cancellations and abandonments and all delays and suspensions of more than five minutes duration.
 Shorter delays and suspensions may be reported at the referee's discretion.

 b.
 The referee shall be available after the game to answer questions on rules and interpretations.
 The referee shall not be available to answer questions on judgement calls.
 Questions addressed to other officials shall be redirected to the referee.